Point (geometry): Hausdorff dimension

 A point has Hausdorff dimension 0 because it can be covered by a single ball of arbitrarily small radius.

 Geometry without points

-Although the notion of a point is generally considered fundamental in mainstream geometry and topology, there are some systems that forgo it, e.g. noncommutative geometry and pointless topology.
+Although the notion of a point is generally considered fundamental in mainstream geometry and topology, there are some systems that forgot it, e.g. noncommutative geometry and pointless topology.
 A "pointless" or "pointfree" space is defined not as a set, but via some structure (algebraic or logical respectively) which looks like a well-known function space on the set: an algebra of continuous functions or an algebra of sets respectively.
 More precisely, such structures generalize well-known spaces of functions in a way that the operation "take a value at this point" may not be defined.
 A further tradition starts from some books of A. N. Whitehead in which the notion of region is assumed as a primitive together with the one of inclusion or connection.

 Point masses and the Dirac delta function

 Often in physics and mathematics, it is useful to think of a point as having non-zero mass or charge (this is especially common in classical electromagnetism, where electrons are idealized as points with non-zero charge).
 The Dirac delta function, or δ function, is (informally) a generalized function on the real number line that is zero everywhere except at zero, with an integral of one over the entire real line.
 The delta function is sometimes thought of as an infinitely high, infinitely thin spike at the origin, with total area one under the spike, and physically represents an idealized point mass or point charge.
 It was introduced by theoretical physicist Paul Dirac.
 In the context of signal processing it is often referred to as the unit impulse symbol (or function).
 Its discrete analog is the Kronecker delta function which is usually defined on a finite domain and takes values 0 and 1.